 The Canary Girls

-The women working in munitions factories came to be known as ‘munitionettes’ earned the nickname ‘canaries’ because the chemicals turned their hair and skin yellow, and although the colour faded after a while, some women gave birth to yellow babies.
-A doctor would check the workers’ eyes and mouths every two weeks, but told them half of them would never have children because of having to lug heavy torpedoes.
+The women working in munitions factories came to be known as ‘munitionettes’, earning the nickname ‘canaries’ because the chemicals turned their hair and skin yellow.
+Although the colour faded after a while, some women gave birth to yellow babies.
+A doctor would check the workers’ eyes and mouths every two weeks, but told them many would never have children because of lugging the heavy torpedoes.

 When they got sent home for not getting to work on time, having lost a train connection, they formed a deputation to send to the Houses of Parliament.